 Microservices are an important innovation in application development and deployment.
-The microservice application architecture represents a new approach to software development where developers build the application as a set of modular components or services, each with a specific task or business objective.
-Each of these modular components is known as a microservice, and microservices can interface with each other using Application Programming Interfaces (APIs).
+The microservices application architecture represents a new approach to software development where developers build the application as a set of modular components or services, each with a specific task or business objective.
+Each modular component is known as a microservice, and microservices can interface with each other using Application Programming Interfaces (APIs).

-Microservices have gained popularity in recent years as an alternative to the more traditional monolithic software architectures that developers used in the past.
-Software developers have adopted the microservices architecture and approach as a means of improving the process of building, testing and delivering software.
-New paradigms in software development such as continuous delivery (CD) and the use of containers also support the microservices architecture model.
+Microservices have gained popularity in recent years as an alternative to the more traditional monolithic software architectures that developers use.
+Software developers have adopted the microservices architecture and approach to improve the process of building, testing and delivering software.
+New paradigms in software development, such as continuous delivery (CD) and the use of containers, also support the microservices architecture model.

-Software architecture refers to the basic structure and organization of an application from the perspective of developers.
+Software architecture refers to an application’s basic structure and organization from the developers’ perspective.
 Software developers implement a software architecture by defining the software elements required to facilitate the application's function, the relations between those elements, and the properties of the various elements and relations that make up the application.

-There are many types of software architectures that developers may choose to design or implement, but perhaps the best-known and most frequently compared alternative to the microservices architecture is the monolithic software architecture.
+There are many software architectures that developers may choose to design or implement, but the most frequently compared alternative to the microservices architecture is the monolithic software architecture.
 We can compare three types of software architecture to further understand how microservices are implemented.

 Monolithic architecture is a software development method used to create a single-tiered application where the user interface and data access code are combined into a single program on a single platform.
 A monolithic software application is a single executable that can perform every task needed to deliver a specific function.

-Monolithic applications are defined by the absence of modularity - the entire system functions as a whole, rather than as a system of parts.
-Monolithic applications are also self-contained, meaning that they exist independently from other computing applications and are typically not designed to communicate with other applications directly.
+Monolithic applications are defined by the absence of modularity –– the entire system functions as a whole, rather than as a system of parts.
+Monolithic applications are also self-contained, meaning they exist independently from other computing applications and are typically not designed to communicate directly with other applications.

-Microservices are a specific example of a service-oriented software architecture.
-SOA is a strategy or methodology for software architecture design where application components are used to supply specific services to other applications over a network, using an agreed or specified communication protocol or APIs.
+Microservices are a specific example of service-oriented software architecture.
+SOA is a strategy or methodology for software architecture design where application components supply specific services to other applications over a network, using an agreed or specified communication protocol or APIs.

-In the SOA paradigm, a service is defined as a functional unit of code that performs a specific tasked, and that can be remotely and independently accessed and updated by software developers.
-Services are self-contained to facilitate individual access and they may consist of other underlying services working together to deliver the required task or function.
+In the SOA paradigm, a service is defined as a functional unit of code that performs a specific task and can be remotely and independently accessed and updated by software developers.
+Services are self-contained to facilitate individual access and may consist of other underlying services working together to deliver the required task or function.

-Microservices are a variation on the existing service-oriented architecture model.
-Just like in SOA, microservice applications use specific application components to deliver services to other parts of the application over a network.
-The key difference between microservice architectures and SOA are granularity and the implementation of lightweight protocols to manage communication between services.
+Microservices are a variation of the existing service-oriented architecture model.
+Like in SOA, microservices applications use specific components to deliver services to other parts of the application over a network.
+The key difference between microservices architectures and SOA are granularity and the implementation of lightweight protocols to manage communication between services.

 Granularity is a key consideration in the software development process.
-In defining the microservice architecture, development teams should determine how many microservices are required to deliver an application and how large or complicated each microservice should be.
-Developers want to divide applications into more parts to increase modularity and enable continuous delivery, but dividing the application into too many parts can result in excessive runtime overhead and complexity.
+In defining the microservices architecture, development teams should determine how many microservices are required to deliver an application and how large or complicated each microservice should be.
+Developers want to divide applications into more parts to increase modularity and enable continuous delivery.
+However, dividing the application into too many parts can result in excessive runtime overhead and complexity.

-Streamlined and simplified communication between microservices is necessary to ensure that an application comprised of many microservices can execute tasks in a reasonable amount of time.
-Software developers use lightweight communication protocols, such as HTTP resource APIs, to ensure that microservices running their own individualized process can communicate with each other efficiently.
-Some software developers are using a new technology called "Service Mesh" to streamline and secure data transfer between microservices that make up an application.
+Streamlined and simplified communication between microservices is necessary to ensure that an application composed of many microservices can execute tasks quickly.
+Software developers use lightweight communication protocols, such as HTTP resource APIs, to ensure that microservices running their individualized processes can communicate with each other efficiently.
+Some software developers use a new technology called "Service Mesh" to streamline and secure data transfer between microservices that make up an application.

 Over time, the benefits associated with microservices have become more important to software developers as the community moves towards new ways of conducting development, including continuous delivery and DevOps.
 Key benefits of microservices architectures include enhanced scalability, availability, modularity and maintainability of the application.

-When applications are designed in the microservices architecture, applications benefit from increased availability and up-time.
+Applications designed in the microservices architecture benefit from increased availability and uptime.
 In a monolithic structure, the entire application will probably fail if any singular part of the code is broken.
-With the microservices architecture, the use of individualized and compartmentalized application components means that when a service fails, the rest of the services in the application are still operational.
-As a result, the failure or deactivation of a single service does not cause the entire application to fail.
+Because the microservices architecture is comprised of individualized and compartmentalized application components, the failure or deactivation of a single service does not cause the entire application to fail.

-Software developers that use the microservices architecture benefit from the modularity that it offers.
+Software developers that use the microservices architecture benefit from its modularity.
 A modular application consists of individual components that can be selectively deployed, modified, or toggled on/off.
-An additional benefit to microservices is that they can be re-packaged and re-deployed into new applications where the same function is required.
-This means that a software development company can re-purpose individual modules of code for new applications without needing to rewrite them.
+An additional benefit to microservices is that they can be re-packaged and redeployed into new applications where the same function is required.
+This means that a software development company can re-purpose individual code modules for new applications without needing to rewrite them.

-Applications that use the microservices architecture are easier and less costly to maintain compared to those that employ monolithic application architectures.
-If an individual microservice needs to be updated, it can be toggled off, updated and re-deployed without making the entire application unavailable.
+Applications that use the microservices architecture are easier and less costly to maintain than those that employ monolithic application architectures.
+If an individual microservices needs to be updated, it can be toggled off, updated and redeployed without making the entire application unavailable.

-Each microservice is connected to a single business function, and each contains only a fraction of the code of the entire application.
+Each microservice is connected to a single business function, containing only a fraction of the entire application's code.
 This makes it easier for developers to trace a known error back to the relevant source code, more easily understand what the code is doing, and fix the problem without negatively impacting other microservices.